ProgramistaiJa/next-14-app/README.md

 - /public: Contains all the static assets for your application, such as images.
 - /scripts/: Contains a file that you'll use to populate your database in a later chapter.
 - Config Files: You'll also notice config files such as next.config.js at the root of your application.
 Most of these files are created and pre-configured when you start a new project using create-next-app.
 You will not need to modify them in this course.

+## Getting Started with the Template

+To get started with the template, you'll need to install the dependencies by running:

+    npm install
+and run the development server.

+    npm run dev

+To access the application, open [http://localhost:3000](http://localhost:3000) with your browser.

+You can start editing the page by modifying `pages/index.js`.
+The page auto-updates as you edit the file.

+Then, you'll need to start database by running:
+    npm run seed
+This will populate your database with the data you'll need.